joelspadin/keyboard-latency-tester/README.md

 Keyboard latency testing script based on [LagBox](https://hci.ur.de/publications/bockes_2018_lagbox)

+If you test your own keyboards with this, please create a PR and contribute your results!

 ## Test Methodology

 This repo contains a Python program which runs on a Rasbperry Pi.
 It uses a GPIO to control an optocoupler which is connected across the pins of a keyboard switch.
 Setting the GPIO on connects the switch pins together, simulating a key press.
 Setting the GPIO off disconnects the pins, simulating a key release.
+It uses this to measure the latency between when a switch actuates and when the OS registers a key press event.
+The recorded latency is then the latency of the keyboard plus the latency of the OS.
+Ideally, we would not want to include the OS latency, but this is difficult without more specialized hardware.

 It first triggers one key press and watches for a key press event on the selected input device and learns which key code is triggered.